KangersHub/TorrentLeechX/README.md

     ✓ Added support for youtube playlist 😐
     ✓ Renaming of Telegram files support added. 😐
     ✓ Changing rclone destination config on fly (By using `/rlcone` in private mode)

+## Some Other Features You will Find In this fork :-
+    ✓ Aria2 configs In Root
+    ✓ Small FIx for Gclone
+    ✓ Unzip error Fixed
+    ✓ Heroku Workflow Added
+    ✓ UI mod Added for Improved User Experience
+    ✓ Added Dynamic Config
+    ✓ Added Custom ToggleDoc and ToggleVid Cmd
+    ✓ Added Custom Rename Command via vars

 # TO-DO
 -   ~Gdrive file clonning using Gclone~ `DONE ✓`